thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering over the text of a Thymeleaf processor.

-Content assist features are only available for dialects whose namespaces (with the matching prefix) are defined in your HTML files, and for any dialects that supply help files with their JARs.
-(Thymeleaf ones are already bundled with this plugin.)
+Support for more of Thymeleaf's features, like expression utility objects, and the Thymeleaf Extras modules, is in the works.

-If you're developing a Thymeleaf dialect and would like to take advantage of Eclipse content assist for your own dialect, read the next section.
+If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the next section.

 Adding content assist for your dialect